Mouse & Rat Articles

 When you need to get rid of mice or rats fast, it's nice to have options.

-When you have mice or rats in the house, your want them gone.
+When you have mice or rats in the house, you just want them gone.
 Pronto.
-What rodent control method you use to control your mouse or rat problem depends on your preference.
+So the next question is, what's the right way to do the job—with a rat or mouse trap or a bait station?
+The answer may surprise you.
+The best method to control your mouse or rat problem really depends on your preference.
 Can you stand seeing a mouse once it's caught?
 Would you rather just treat an area and forget about it?
 Do you need to keep the control device away from small children or pets?
-Fortunately, Tomcat has several options, including mechanical traps, glue traps, and baits, for you to choose from.
+Think about your personal needs when it comes to getting rid of mice and rats, then read on to discover the best solution for you.

-Baits and bait stations are a very effective form of mice and rat control.The rodent enters a bait station and nibbles on the bait block, which contains a type of poison, then leaves and dies in 1 to 2 days.
+Bait stations are a very effective form of mice and rat control.The rodent enters a bait station and nibbles on the bait block, which contains a type of poison, then leaves and dies in 1 to 2 days (so you won't find dead mice or rats in the bait station).
 Mice are curious nibblers.
 If they encounter a potential new food source, they'll try a little and go away, then come back and try some more.
-Rats are more cautious, and may take longer to try the bait.
+Rats are more cautious and may take longer to try the bait.

 Bait stations should be placed anywhere you’ve seen signs of rodent activity.
 For an easy-to-use, no-mess solution to eliminate rodents, try pre-filled, disposable bait stations, like the Tomcat® Rat & Mouse Killer Child & Dog Resistant, Disposable Station or the Tomcat® Mouse Killer Child & Dog Resistant, Disposable Station.
 Each 4-oz. bait block will kill up to 10 rats*, and every 1-oz. bait block will kill up to 12 mice*.
 For rodent infestations, Tomcat also offers refillable bait stations for rats and mice.